-- 3. Pick Your Due Date With the Pick Your Due Date program, customers decide what day of the month is best for paying their power bill. - 4.
+- Palmetto Community Action Partnership distributed \$82 thousand in LIHEAP funding to aid 172 customers in Berkeley county. - Community Cares A customer assistance program that is funded by our customers for our customers.
+Donations are accepted so that assistance can be offered to other customers later in the year.
+In 2022 \$6,269 was collected to help customers facing a financial hardship. - 3.
+Special Medical Needs Program Santee Cooper's Special Medical Needs Program provides extra attention and options to customers who are on life-support devices or have chronic medical conditions, including Alzheimer's or dementia, that could be made worse by the loss of electricity.
+Meters and accounts are tagged to help our personnel easily identify Special Medical Needs customers and, if possible, give priority to power restoration during an outage.
+At the end of 2022, 172 customers were a part of the Special Medical Needs Program. - 4.
+Pick Your Due Date With the Pick Your Due Date Program, customers decide what day of the month is best for paying their power bill.
+At the end of 2022, 544 customers opted into the Pick Your Due Date Program, an increase of 282 customers over 2021 enrollment levels. - 5.
 Extend Your Due Date This program allows the customer to extend their monthly due date by an extra five or ten days.
-This extra time will eliminate the inconveniences customers may face with postal delays and still give a little more time to pay their bill each month. - 5.
+This extra time will eliminate the inconveniences customers may face with postal delays and still give a little more time to pay their bill each month.
+At the end of 2022, 807 customers had participated in Extend Your Due Date, an increase of 37 customers over 2021 enrollment levels. - 6.
 Pay As You Go Electric (PAYGE) PAYGE is a customer-friendly, pay-as-you-go program that allows customers to pay what they want, when they want.
 PAYGE is a great option for customers who would like to be more aware of their energy consumption, or those who want more flexibility with how much and when they make payments.
 PAYGE customers typically use 5.1% less energy than customers on traditional postpaid service.
-Additionally, customers who have accumulated large unpaid balances can participate in PAYGE's Deferred Payment Plan option, which applies 25% of every payment to the deferred balance and the remainder to the current PAYGE account. - 6.
+Additionally, customers who have accumulated large unpaid balances can participate in PAYGE's Deferred Payment Plan option, which applies 25% of every payment to the deferred balance and the remainder to the current PAYGE account.
+At the end of 2022, 4,351 customers were enrolled in PAYGE, an increase of 121 customers over 2021 enrollment levels. - 7.
 Budget Billing Qualifying customers can elect to pay the same amount each month, so they know what to budget.
 This plan is available for residential and small business customers who have had service with Santee Cooper at least one year.
-Budget billing helps reduce seasonal variances in electric bills by approximating the next budget year's usages in dollars and charging the customer equal monthly payments. - 7.
-Payment Arrangements Customers that have accumulated unpaid balances can divide the balance into payments over time.
+Budget billing helps reduce seasonal variances in electric bills by approximating the next budget year's usages in dollars and charging the customer equal monthly payments.
+At the end of 2022, 3,538 customers participated in Budget Billing, and increase of 431 customers over 2021 enrollments.

+- 8. Payment Arrangements Customers that have accumulated unpaid balances can divide the balance into payments over time.
 This allows customers to pay a portion of the balance along with the current bill each month.
-If payments are made by the due date under this arrangement, no late fees are applied to the unpaid balance. - 8.
+If payments are made by the due date under this arrangement, no late fees are applied to the unpaid balance.
+Santee Cooper added 59 Payment Arrangements in 2022. - 9.
 Payment Plans Santee Cooper offers short-term extensions that allow customers extra time to make payments without the risk of disconnection.
+Santee Cooper added 7,250 Payment Plans in 2022.